 Anything over this threshold will usually be charged at 40% for inheritance tax.
 You can leave everything to your spouse or civil partner free of inheritance tax.

-From 6 April 2017, a new tax free allowance of £100,000 (rising to £175,000 by 2020/21) gives you an additional allowance to be used against your home, provided you leave it to your children or grandchildren.
+From 6 April 2017, a new tax free allowance of £100,000 was introduced (rising to £175,000 by 2020/21) which gives you an additional allowance to be used against your home, provided you leave it to your children or grandchildren.
 This allowance, called the Residence Nil Rate Band, can be transferred to a spouse or civil partner if it isn’t used up on the first death.
 It’s best to take professional advice, if you are unsure, because it is a complicated matter and there could be other reliefs or allowances available to you.

 Do you have any vulnerable family members?